 Once you’ve combined all the other ingredients, add the well-drained cucumber to the sauce.

 Once everything is mixed together, taste the sauce and add more salt, pepper, vinegar, garlic or herbs according to your taste.
 If possible, let the tzatziki sauce rest in the fridge for an hour or more so the flavors can blend.

 That’s it!
 Making authentic Greek tzatziki sauce is super easy and absolutely worth the time it takes.
 Lately I’ve been making a batch of it just about every week, and eating it with gluten free crackers for a light lunch or snack.
-I’ve also been serving it with grilled meat like this pork souvlaki from Kalyn’s Kitchen.
+I’ve also been serving it with grilled meat like these Greek grilled pork chops.
 It’s one of my favorite, and the world’s favorite, ways to eat Greek yogurt.

 - 2 teaspoons salt

 - 1/4 cup extra virgin olive oil preferably Greek

 - 1 tablespoon red wine vinegar

 - ¼ cup chopped fresh mint or dill your choice (or substitute 1 tablespoon dried)